 6. Standout through social media

 Do you have a social media strategy?
 How are you going to use social media to draw and attract leads to your SHOT Show booth?
 A simple strategy starts first with automation.
-Using HubSpot’s social inbox, Hootsuite or Buffer, you can schedule all your promotional tweets and posts (Facebook and Instagram) in advance.
+Using HubSpot’s social inbox, you can schedule all your promotional tweets and posts (Facebook and Instagram) in advance.
 Start with a schedule then create eye-catching graphics based on your promotions, product releases or giveaways.
 Make sure to include the hashtag #shotshow2107 and #shotshow along with your own specialty hashtag.
 Then create a mobile-friendly designated landing page that specifically showcases your promotions and a meeting signup form.
 Make sure to use your hashtag in your printed materials like an ad or sponsorship.

 So to sum up, identify the difference of what a prospect and lead look like, make the most of every touch point, follow up within 24 hours, utilize automated workflows to nurture leads along your sales funnel and get busy on social media.

 Have a great show!